Cavaco, Angola

 Cavaco is a small town in Angola, located in Africa near the coast.
+The population figures for a 7 kilometer radius from the town is nearly 140,000.

 Cavaco River

 The town of Cavaco is associated with the densely populated Cavaco River where several bridges have been recently constructed.
+In 2026, the river flooded and hundreds of families were displaced and a few people died.